yhshengjy/ClinPKPD/README.md

 Instructors can select individual modules according to the learning objectives of a course or use all seven modules as a structured workshop.

 ---

-## Educational and Clinical Disclaimer

-ClinPKPD was developed **for educational purposes only**.

-The simulations and dosing examples provided in these notebooks are intended to illustrate pharmacokinetic and pharmacodynamic principles.
-They should **not** be used for individual patient care, clinical decision-making, or therapeutic drug dosing without appropriate clinical evaluation and validated clinical tools.

----

 ## Citation